L4LabUA/scivocab/README.md

     ./tools/create_task_response_csvs

-This script will create three CSV files, corresponding to the responses for the breadth, depth, and definition task responses.
+This script will create three CSV files, corresponding to the responses for the breadth, depth, and definition task responses, respectively:

+- `breadth_task_responses.csv`
+- `depth_task_responses.csv`
+- `definition_task_responses.csv`

+The CSVs will be created in the same directory that the script is run.

 Contents
 --------